-Depending on the function mode programmed with parameter r.HC the differential is automatically considered by the controller with positive values for Cooling control $(r.HC = \mathbf{C})$ or negative values for Heating control $(r.HC = \mathbf{H})$ .
+Depending on the function mode programmed with parameter r.
+HC the differential is automatically considered by the controller with positive values for a Refrigeration control (r.HC = C) or negative values for a Heating control (r.HC = H).

-Neutral Zone or Cooling and Heating a single Set Point When r.HC = nr, the output configured as ot operates with a Cooling action (like r.HC = C) while the output configured as HE operates with a heating action; both the actions use the active Set Point (SP/SPE/SPH).
+nr Neutral Zone or Cooling and Heating with a single SP When $r \cdot HC = \mathbf{nr}$ , the output configured as ot operates with a Cooling action (like r.HC = C) while the output configured as HE operates with a heating action; both the actions use the active Set Point (SP/SPE/SPH).
 The intervention differential (r.d/r.Ed/r.Hd) is automatically assumed by the controller to have positive values for the Cooling action and negative values for the Heating action.

-HC Cooling and Heating with two independent Set Points As in the previous case, when r.HC = HC the output configured as ot operates with Cooling action (like r.
+HC Cooling and Heating with 2 independent SPs

+As in the previous case, when r.HC = HC the output configured as ot operates with Cooling action (like r.
 HC = C) while the output configured as HE operates with Heating action.
 In this case, however, the Set Point for the ot output is the active one (SP/SPE/SPH) while for HE output the Set Point is SPH.
-The intervention differential for ot output is the active differential (r.d/r.Ed/r.Hd) and is automatically assumed by the controller to have positive values for the Cooling action while for the output HE the differential is r.
+The intervention differential for the ot output is the active differential (r.d/r.Ed/r.Hd) and is automatically assumed by the controller to have positive values for the Cooling action while for the output HE the differential is r.
 Hd considered with negative values as for the Heating actions.
-In this mode, the activation of the Turbo cycle causes the instrument to operate with Neutral Zone and SPH Set Point.
+In this mode, the activation of the Turbo cycle causes the instrument to operate with Neutral Zone and SPH set point.